 This project is going to be based around a map view, asking users to add places to the map that they want to visit.
 To do that we need to place a Map

-so that it takes up our whole view, track its center coordinate, and then also whether or not the user is viewing place details, what annotations they have, and more.
+so that it takes up our whole view, track its annotations, and also whether or not the user is viewing place details.

 We’re going to start with a full-screen Map